refinedev/refine/documentation/docs/api-reference/antd/components/buttons/list.md

 ```

 :::note
-The button text is defined automatically by **refine** based on _resource_ object name property.
+The button text is defined automatically by **refine** based on the _resource_ object name property.
 :::

 ## Properties

 ### `resource`

-Redirection endpoint is defined by the `resource`'s `list` action path.
+The redirection endpoint is defined by the `resource`'s `list` action path.
 By default, `<ListButton>` uses the inferred resource from the route.

 ```tsx live disableScroll previewHeight=120px
 const { useRouterContext } = RefineCore;